-As a young boy growing up in the Netherlands, my teachers once remarked that I had a great imagination, but couldn't keep focussed on one thing for a long time.
+Growing up in between the frozen lakes and canals of the Netherlands, my teachers once remarked that I had a great imagination, but couldn't keep focussed on one thing for a long time.
 How could I, the world buzzing with things to see, hear, taste, do.
 My interests were never limited to one form of creative expression.
-I loved telling stories, making music, shooting images or creating performances of some kind.
+I loved creating images, sounds or performances of some kind.

 At the Utrecht School of Arts I started exploring the way the creative process manifests itself in different cultures.
 Equally fascinated by the meticulous choreography and lighting in the productions of avant-garde director Robert Wilson as I was working with community theatre groups for disease prevention and AIDS awareness in Zimbabwe, I eventually graduated as a theatre director in 1997.

 Then for a few years I immersed myself in music, organising jazz concerts, helping out at festivals, being a production assistant for Greek artist Eleftheria Arvanitaki, until eventually I was hired as an editor, photographer and videographer at the Athens 2004 Olympic Games.